Narven/rustwannabe/src/035-compond-types.md

 }
 ```

-- starts with the keyworkd `struct`
+- starts with the keyword `struct`
-- followed by the name with `KebabCase`
+- followed by the name in `KebabCase`
-- last field needs ending comma `,`
+- the last field needs an ending comma `,`

 **Instantiating a struct**